mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/rest-api.md

     - Permissions - The permission required
     - Parameters - The URL and body parameters
     - Responses - The success and error responses
-5. Confirm you don't have any syntax errors by running `make build-v4` and copying `/html/static/mattermost-openapi-v4.yaml` into the [Swagger editor](http://editor.swagger.io).
+5. Confirm you don't have any syntax errors by running `make build-v4` and copying `/html/static/mattermost-openapi-v4.yaml` into the {{< newtabref href="http://editor.swagger.io" title="Swagger editor" >}}.
-6. Commit your changes and submit a pull request to [mattermost-api-reference](https://github.com/mattermost/mattermost-api-reference).
+6. Commit your changes and submit a pull request to {{< newtabref href="https://github.com/mattermost/mattermost-api-reference" title="mattermost-api-reference" >}}.

-If you're looking for examples, see [users.yaml](https://github.com/mattermost/mattermost-api-reference/blob/master/v4/source/users.yaml).
+If you're looking for examples, see {{< newtabref href="https://github.com/mattermost/mattermost-api-reference/blob/master/v4/source/users.yaml" title="users.yaml" >}}.

 ### Implement the API handler

 To implement the API handler you'll first need to [setup your developer environment]({{< ref "/contribute/more-info/server/developer-setup" >}}), then follow these steps:

 1. Add the declaration for your endpoint.
-    - For an example, see [/api4/user.go](https://github.com/mattermost/mattermost-server/tree/master/api4/user.go)
+    - For an example, see {{< newtabref href="https://github.com/mattermost/mattermost-server/tree/master/api4/user.go" title="/api4/user.go" >}}

 2. Implement the handler for your endpoint.
     - The general pattern for handlers is